eddelbuettel/rpushbullet/README.md

 To use it, just register as a user to obtain an API key, and maybe install the Android or iPhone app.
 See the [Pushbullet](http://www.pushbullet.com) documentation for more, in particular

 - [Getting Started](https://www.pushbullet.com/guide/getting-started)
 - [Features](https://www.pushbullet.com/guide/getting-the-most-out-of-pushbullet)

 ### Package Status

-The package is functional, yet still somewhat experimental and subject to change.
+The package is functional, yet still young and thus subject to change.

 Initial explorations at the end of March 2014 were not entirely successful:
 Using [RCurl](http://cran.rstudio.com/package=RCurl), one could retrieve